2021 Mongolian presidential election: 2020 parliamentary election

-In the 2020 parliamentary election, Mongolian People's Party (MPP) won a landslide victory, winning a supermajority of 62 seats in the State Great Khural.
-The main opposition party, the Democratic Party (DP) won 11 seats, while the Mongolian People's Revolutionary Party (MPRP) and the newcomer National Labour Party each won a single seat.
-As a result, 4 political parties with parliamentary seats were eligible to compete in the upcoming 2021 presidential elections.
+In the 2020 parliamentary election, the Mongolian People's Party (MPP) won a landslide victory, winning a supermajority of 62 seats in the State Great Khural.
+The main opposition party, the Democratic Party (DP), won 11 seats, while the Mongolian People's Revolutionary Party (MPRP) and the newcomer National Labour Party each won a single seat.
+As a result, four political parties with parliamentary seats were eligible to compete in the upcoming 2021 presidential elections.

-Despite increasing their seats from 8 to 11, the DP faced a heavy defeat, as all of its lawmakers except Bukhchuluuny Purevdorj lost re-election.
+Despite increasing their seats from 8 to 11, the DP faced a heavy defeat, as all of its incumbent lawmakers except Bökhchuluuny Pürevdorj lost re-election.
 Party chairman Sodnomzunduin Erdene also lost his seat in the 4th Bayangol district to the MPP.
 Following the wipeout, Erdene resigned as party chairman and transferred interim roles to MP-elect Tsevegdorjyn Tuvaan.
-The party was left weakened by the electoral defeat and internally fractured between various pro and anti-Battulga factions.
+The party was left weakened by the electoral defeat and internally fractured between various pro and anti-Battulga factions due to the 2019 constitutional crisis.

 Resignation of Khurelsukh

 In late January 2021, MPP Chairman and PM Ukhnaagiin Khürelsükh resigned during his second term after two days of protest against government handling of the COVID-19 pandemic.
 Khurelsukh blamed incumbent president Khaltmaagiin Battulga, member of the Democratic Party for inciting protests.
-This ultimately ended the close relationship between Khurelsukh and Battulga, and kicked off a showdown between Mongolia's most powerful two men.
+This ultimately ended the close relationship between Khurelsukh and Battulga, and kicked off a showdown between Mongolia's two most powerful men.

 Khurelsukh's shock resignation led to the collapse of his second cabinet and the appointment of MPP MP Luvsannamsrain Oyun-Erdene as the next prime minister.
 Khurelsukh remained as chairman of the MPP, leaving many political analysts to speculate that his resignation was an excuse for him to leave the office of prime minister and bid for the presidency.

 On 16 April 2021, the Constitutional Court officially countered president Battulga's claims that he should be able to run for a second term.
 Two days later, Battulga issued an emergency decree to disband the MPP "in order to safeguard the sovereignty and democracy of the country" after the MPP passed amendments to the constitution.
 The constitutional amendments, which took effect in May 2020, stipulated that the Mongolian president could hold office only for a single term of six years, making Battulga ineligible to re-run in the 2021 presidential election.
 The State Great Khural did not accept his decree.